 Construction and Design Status

 Pier 40 is also in need of critical infrastructure repairs to its roof and supportive piles.
 When the Trust inherited the pier, it inherited a number of structural issues along with it.
-These problems initially occurred due to delays in routine roof repairs, as well as the cut off of power to the cathodic protection system designed to prevent the Pier’s piles from corroding.
-While the Trust has made emergency investments as needed, the Pier has continued to deteriorate over time.
+While the Trust has spent or contracted for approximately $34 million in urgent or immediately required repairs to the Pier 40 building since 2012, the Pier has continued to deteriorate over time.

 Pier Load Rating And Structural Analysis

 Conclusions, Recommendations, Cost Estimates